 Head Coach is the person in charge of the team.
 They will represent the team during competition.
 The head coach can also be a player.
 The Team Representative is in charge of assisting the head coach and making sure the team has all paperwork turned in on time.
 The team representative will be the main contact person for the NWBA, and must be readily available.
 The team representative will serve as the manager and representative of the team.
 The team representative can also be a player.

-What is the cost for registering a team?
+Is there a cost for registering a team?

-There is an annual registration fee of $375.
+There is an annual registration fee.